ElizMishina/Data_analytics_Bootcamp_Project/README.md

 **Data Preprocessing:**

 - Download house sales dataset as csv from Kaggel
-- Download population and city details dataset from unitedstateszipcodes.org
+- Download population and city details dataset as csv from unitedstateszipcodes.org
 - Create tables in database(SQLlite) and upload data
 - Read tables into Pandas using SQLAlchemy
 - Perform data cleansing as needed